 Healthcare professionals should secure a disability policy that allows them to choose whether or not to return to part-time work as they recover from a disability.
 Many traditional group long-term disability (LTD) policies force the claimant to return to part-time work if their physician deems them able, or they will lose their benefits entirely.

-Many standard group LTD contracts have harmful part-time disability provisions that can include maximum capacity or “optimal ability” language that gives the carrier the right to assume that the claimant can work more than they are currently and offset the healthcare professional’s benefit accordingly.
+This power is gained through harmful policy provisions that can include maximum capacity or “optimal ability” language.
+In effect, when this language is included in the contract, the carrier maintains the right to assume how much a claimant can work and then can offset their benefits accordingly.

 A better disability policy includes language that allows the disabled healthcare professional to decide when or if they can return to work.
 Some professionals are ready to return to part-time work as soon as they are physically able, while others need more time to prepare mentally or physically for a return.
 Here are some key areas to check in the LTD contract.

 The “Return to Work Incentive” (RTW)

 Many LTD policies include a return to work incentive or a work incentive benefit.
 This language allows a claimant to return to work (with physician approval) and still receive full LTD benefit payments – just as if they were not working.
 Most contract provisions define the amount of time the claimant can work part-time and still receive their full LTD benefits.
 Ideal contract language would include:

 - A 24-month return to work incentive, allowing partially disabled claimants to receive full benefits for up to two years